 - Dub out any deep holes in the wall with a Haired Lime Mortar.
-Rebuild defects with cob blocks, bricks or stone as appropriate.
+Rebuild defects with bricks, stone or cob blocks as appropriate.

 - Treat wooden lintels with preservative and counter batten with lath if rendering over them.

-- Apply a hand harled coat of Secil Consolidation Mortar at approximately 3 mm to provide a key to the wall.
-This is recommended for all substrates.
+- Apply a 3 mm hand harled coat of Secil Consolidation Mortar to provide a key to the wall.
 Leave to dry for a minimum of 24 hours.

-- Apply a top coat of floated Unhaired Lime Mortar with added pozzolan (Argical) at approximately 8-10 mm.
+- 10 mm float coat of Unhaired Lime Mortar with added pozzolan (Argical).

-- If you want a rough cast finish then an additional coat of hand harled lime putty mortar or Secil Consolidation Mortar can be applied.
+- For a rough cast finish, apply an additional coat of hand harled lime mortar or Secil Consolidation Mortar.

 Safety: Lime is caustic.
 Always wear eye protection and protective gloves and clothing and follow the safety instructions on the labels.

 Control and Protection

-It is very important to control suction by lightly spraying the surface with water half an hour before applying each coat.
+Control suction by lightly spraying the surface with water half an hour before applying each coat.
 In warm weather it may be necessary to spray with water afterwards.

 Protect each render coat during the curing process from the elements such as hot drying wind, strong sun, rain and don’t apply in temperatures below 5 degrees centigrade when there’s a risk of frost.
 Cover with hessian sheet and should leave in place as long as necessary.

 Allow sufficient time for all coats to dry before applying subsequent coats.